 Ever look at a screen’s output and get that puckered feeling in the pit of your stomach?
 If you have been working in this profession for any amount of time, you know the feeling I’m talking about.
 The feeling that makes you think you would rather be living in Montana making woodcarvings at a roadside stand than being a DBA.
-In my next two posts, I’ll be taking a somewhat lighthearted look at the perils (more...)
+I’ll be taking a somewhat lighthearted look at the perils of our profession and discuss (more...)

-One, out of many, criteria we use to evaluate candidates for positions at Remote DBA Experts (RDX) is their communication skills.
+One, out of many, criteria we use to evaluate candidates for positions at RDX (Remote DBA Experts) is their communication skills.
 Because we are a remote services provider, our ability to have “face-to-face” communications with our customers is somewhat limited.
 Most of the communications that occur are through e-mails, ticket comments and conference calls.

-As a result, it is critical that all folks that join our organization possess more than just high-quality technical (more...)
+As a result, it is critical that all professionals who join our organization possess more than just high-quality technical skills.
+They (more...)

 RDX’s IT Process Automation Strategy